jonasfrey/npm_js_modules/o_number_normalized/readme.md

 ## 1.0.3
 adding `package.json` keywords
 ## 1.0.4
-documentation updates
+- documentation updates
-## 1.0.5
+- added the possibility to convert with a function
-added the possibility to convert with a function and to extend the function name pattern
+- added the possibility to add a custom function name pattern for converting numbers via funciton call